angx-system/angx-bridge/README.md

 ## What it does

-Two transports, one identity.
-One master seed derives two child keys — one for the ANGX feed identity, one for the Reticulum destination.
-Twenty-four words on paper recovers both on a fresh device.
+Two transports, one identity. angx-bridge does not generate a new identity of its own.
+On whatever device it runs — a steward's laptop or a base's persistent device — it derives one additional child key, the Reticulum destination, from that device's existing ANGX seed.
+The ANGX feed identity is untouched; the Reticulum key is simply a sibling of it, backed up together with it, on that same device.

 When internet is present, Hyperswarm handles discovery and replication directly.
-When it is absent, angx-bridge carries the same feed updates over Reticulum instead, hop by hop, until they reach a device that can inject them back into the Hypercore network.
-Neither transport knows about the other.
-The bridge is what lets a steward, a base, or a partner chain keep moving without caring which one is active.
+When it is absent, angx-bridge carries the same feed updates over Reticulum instead, hop by hop, toward the network.
+Devices relaying the message in between need only plain Reticulum — they route encrypted packets without needing ANGX or angx-bridge installed at all.

+The message is only decoded and applied where both angx-client and angx-bridge are running together — that pairing is what lets a device recognize a Reticulum-carried update as an ANGX feed and write it to Hypercore.
+Neither side of a route needs to be a specific, named base.
+Whichever ANGX-client-and-bridge device the mesh reaches first, with internet access at that moment, injects the update.
+From there it propagates through Hyperswarm and the partner chain as normal.

+Because of this, bases operating in regions with unreliable connectivity — serving stewards who may drop offline often — should run angx-bridge as a standing service to that region, not only for their own logging.
+The base doesn't need to be the origin of a message to be useful; it only needs to be reachable by mesh and online when a message arrives.

 ---